 If the alleged offender commits a felony while violating the protection order, then they will be found guilty of a third degree felony which carries with it a maximum penalty of 3 years in prison and up to a $10,000 fine.

 Whether you are a victim, family member or household member of the victim, or someone has or wants a protection order against you, it is important to retain a lawyer for best results.
-Attorneys Heather Johnston and and Eli Heller can assist you in this matter.
-They handle all issues relating to Protection Orders in Portage County and Summit County.
+Attorneys Heather Johnston can assist you in this matter.
+She handles all issues relating to Protection Orders in Portage County and Summit County.